Canada Deputy PM Quits In Tariff Rift With Trudeau - UrduPoint

 "For the past number of weeks, you and I have found ourselves at odds about the best path forward for Canada."

+Trump reacted to Freeland's surprise departure late Monday, writing: "She will not be missed!!!"

+"Her behavior was totally toxic, and not at all conducive to making deals which are very good for the unhappy citizens of Canada," he said in a post on Truth Social.

-First elected to parliament in 2013, the former journalist joined Trudeau's cabinet two years later when the Liberals swept to power, holding key posts including trade and foreign minister, and leading free trade negotiations with the EU and the United States.
+First elected to parliament in 2013, Freeland, a former journalist, joined Trudeau's cabinet two years later when the Liberals swept to power, holding key posts including trade and foreign minister, and leading free trade negotiations with the European Union and the United States.

 Canada's main trading partner is the United States, with 75 percent of its exports each year going to its southern neighbor.